 Avoid: Ajowan, Basil, Birch (sweet & tar), Buchu, Cajuput, Calamint, Cassia, Cinnamon, Clove, Cornmint, Eucalyptus (species radiata is okay), Feverfew, Garlic, Genipi, Ho Leaf (ct.
 Camphor), Hyssop (ct.
 Pinocamphone), Lanyana, Spanish Lavender (Lavandula stoechs), Leek, Mugwort, Niaouli (ct.
 Cineole), Nutmeg, Onion, Oregano, Parsley, Pennyroyal, Peppermint, Perilla, Pimento, Rosemary, Sage, Savory, Spike Lavender (Lavandula latifolia), Tansy, Tea Tree, Tejpat, Thuja, Thyme, Western Red Cedar, Wintergreen, Wormwood

-Our Baby Line is perfect for children of any age.
-The Lavender Lemon and Rose Pink Clay soaps are great too.
+Our Body Powder, Skin Cream, Coconut Cacao Lip Balm and Coconut Cacao Bar Soap are formulated for newborns and up.
+The Lavender Lemon and Rose Pink Clay soaps are great for 2 years plus.
 For adolescents and teens, the deodorants and facial care products are absolutely fine and great for getting your kid started on the natural route!

 Photo credit: oilpoweredmom.comCats